People whose health is already poor or deteriorating are at risk of acute health crises and/or dying from underlying conditions.

 Making prognostic judgements for individuals based on population life-expectancy data is inaccurate.
-Looking at burden of health-related suffering and for signs of unstable/declining health are more valid and appropriate.
+Looking at burden of health-related suffering and/or for signs of unstable/declining health (e.g. Palliative Care Phase tool) are more valid and appropriate.

 Care Planning Steps

-People at risk of deteriorating and dying from current health problems and/or coronavirus.
+People at risk of deteriorating and dying from current health problems, complication, or other illnesses including coronavirus.

-– usual health status, severity of underlying conditions/general frailty, decision-making capacity
+– usual health status, severity of underlying conditions/general frailty, decision-making capacity/healthcare proxy

 – current treatment & care plans (including any advance (anticipatory) care plan or resuscitation status form)

-– clinical outcomes of interventions (eg CPR, oxygen, hospital care/ITU referral)
+– likely clinical outcomes of possible interventions (eg cardiopulmonary resuscitation, oxygen, hospital care/ITU referral)